samiux/samiux.github.io/amd-opengl-firefox.md

 MOZ_ENABLE_WAYLAND=1
 ```

-For better performance, you can toggle the following settings :
+For better performance, you may toggle the following settings :

 ```
 browser.cache.disk.enable ---> false